azharlabs/papert-code/docs/development/telemetry.md

     - `lines` (int)
     - `prompt_id` (string)

-- `papert-code.malformed_json_response`: This event occurs when a `generateJson` response from Qwen API cannot be parsed as a json.
+- `papert-code.malformed_json_response`: This event occurs when a `generateJson` response from Papert API cannot be parsed as a json.
   - **Attributes**:
     - `model`

-- `papert-code.flash_fallback`: This event occurs when Qwen Code switches to flash as fallback.
+- `papert-code.flash_fallback`: This event occurs when Papert Code switches to flash as fallback.
   - **Attributes**:
     - `auth_type`